Dragons' Den contender: how managers can achieve effective communication

 Being openly empathetic makes people feel like you hear and understand them.
 This is what helps to build strong relationships and promote a supportive work environment.

-Managers can practice empathy and emotional intelligence by actively listening to their team members, showing genuine interest in their concerns and offering support when needed.
 They should strive to understand different perspectives, acknowledge emotions, and respond with compassion.
-Throw providing regular feedback and recognising individual contributions into the mix, and this can bring a sense of value and belonging to your people and team too.
+Through providing regular feedback and recognising individual contributions into the mix, and this can bring a sense of value and belonging to your people and team too.

 Putting it into motion